fbrump/pywish/Readme.md

 ### Use Case

+* The user can list all wish list;
 * The user can create a wish list;
 * The user cannot create two or more wish lists with the same name;
 * The user can update wish list name and description;